MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 Opens the data stream from the Occipital Structure Core depth sensor, so you can obtain image and depth data when Misty is not actively tracking or mapping.

-**Important!** Always use `misty.StopSlamStreaming()` to close the depth sensor data stream after sending commands that use Misty's Occipital Structure Core depth sensor.
-Calling `misty.StopSlamStreaming()` turns off the laser in the depth sensor and lowers Misty's power consumption.

 ```JavaScript
 // Syntax
 misty.StartSlamStreaming([int prePauseMs], [int postPauseMs]);
 ```

+This command is not functional with the Misty II Basic Editi

+**Important!** Always use `misty.StopSlamStreaming()` to close the depth sensor data stream after sending commands that use Misty's Occipital Structure Core depth sensor.
+Calling `misty.StopSlamStreaming()` turns off the laser in the depth sensor and lowers Misty's power consumption.

 Arguments

 * prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
 * postPauseMs (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
 If no command follows this command, `postPauseMs` is not used.